Rvjonh/Clock25-5/README.md

 # Simple Pomodoro Clock for FreeCodeCamp Curriculum

-You can check it out here in this link: (Live code app)[https://rvjonh-pomodoro-clock.netlify.app/]
+You can check it out here in this link: [Live App Link](https://rvjonh-pomodoro-clock.netlify.app/)

 # Use and explanaition